hamzaumer2/LAZY_ZOOM/README.md

 ***********************************************************************************************************************************

 # NEW FEATURES ARE BEING IMPLEMENTED.
-AND WILL BE AVAILABLE SOOM
+AND WILL BE AVAILABLE SOON

 ### 1. BYPASS CONFRIMATION TO JOIN CLASS
 ### 2. AUTOMATICALLY CONNECT TO AUDIO